 Things to help in the process

 Hello, friend!
 Great to have you onboard!
-Be sure to reference your custom sleep plan for all details of what your program includes.
-We will use a combination of phone calls, emails and Voxer voice messaging for ongoing support.
+Be sure to reference your custom sleep plan for everything your program includes.
+For ongoing support, we will use a combination of phone calls, emails and Voxer voice messaging.
 Phone calls will be held at times we schedule together.
 Email and Voxer are the fastest ways to reach me, and will be checked twice per day – morning and evening.
-I may respond more often when time permits.
+I will respond more often when time permits.
 Yet… Please note that we observe Sundays as our family day, and that you can typically expect delayed responses from me then until Mondays.

-Please bookmark this web address, so you can visit whenever needed.
-You can only access this private area for Clients with the link.
+Bookmark this web address to visit whenever needed.
+You can only access this private area for Chasing Dreams Clients with the link.

 Erin Lawyer Chasing Dreams Sleep Consulting

 Mantras & Affirmations

 Using mantras or affirmations can help calm you, and remind you of the positive outcome you are looking for as you move through the sleep program.
 You can write these on sticky notes and attach to your child’s door or somewhere else you will see it for frequent reminders.
 Below are some examples that you can use, or make your own!
 See my full document for more suggestions.

 - We are doing this for (child’s name).

 - Without the help, it will be harder for (child’s name) to sleep.

 - Our current way of getting her to sleep does not help her.

 - This is only temporary; my baby is going to acquire healthy sleep habits that last a lifetime.